whatisnuclear/website/energy-flow.md

 author: nick
 layout: default
 date: 2020-06-03
-mermaid: true
 byline: true
 image: /img/energy-flow-sm.jpg
 ---

 <div class="row">
 <div class="col-md-12" markdown="1">

 This diagram roughly shows the origin of energy we can use to help us do stuff.

 Most items are individually clickable to give you more info (mostly Wikipedia links).